YoselynR/Potential-aquaculture-YoselynR/README.md

 - The total suitable area for aquaculture was computed by region.
 - The tmap package was used to create visually appealing maps that highlight the suitable areas for each species within each EEZ.
 - The maps include color-coded representations of total suitable area per EEZ region.

-## Summary
-The project highlights the utility of spatial data processing and visualization techniques in determining aquaculture potential, helping stakeholders prioritize areas for farming specific species.
-The mapping clearly demonstrates the geographic variation in aquaculture suitability, offering valuable insights for marine resource management and aquaculture planning.
-The approach can be extended to other species or regions, making it a flexible tool for marine resource management and aquaculture development.

 ## Data
 The project integrates multiple spatial datasets, including bathymetry and SST rasters, and EEZ (Exclusive Economic Zone) shapefiles.